jmjuanes/lowcss/docs/themes-customize.md

 layout: "docs"
 sidebar: "themes"
 permalink: "/themes/customize.html"
-prevPage: "themes-customize"
+prevPage: "themes-usage"
 ---

 # Customize

 Themeable utilities rely on **CSS variables**, which you can override in your styles.

-## Customizing Theme Colors
+### Customizing Theme Colors

 Customize colors by redefining the corresponding CSS variables: